The MWSC Story

 5. Adequate and Continued Funding.

-The record is clear, when programs are funded, they survive - when the funding ended so do the programs.
+The record is clear, when programs are funded, they survive - when the funding ended so did the programs.
 We are looking to have a permanent impact on the quality of the lives of people in Maine and it will take a sustained effort to do so.

 With the presentation of our findings to the Libra Foundation of Portland, Maine we received our first grant and were incorporated in April of 1999 with a mission to reawaken the rich outdoor tradition of our past and re-establish skiing as the dominant winter lifestyle in Maine.
 With sustained support from the Libra Foundation we continue to aggressively pursue our mission and make a difference in Maine.